 You can learn more about Stephanie at sandreaallen.com

-Andie is a writer, editor and painter.
-She holds a Bachelor’s degree in English with a concentration in Professional Writing.
+Andie Hayes is a writer, editor and painter.
+She holds a Bachelor’s degree in English with a concentration in Professional Writing and is currently pursing an MLIS at North Carolina Central University.
 Her experience includes: Assistant Editor at Southern Views Magazine and senior copy editor of Arden.
 She has published both short stories and paintings.
 Her current projects focus on endometriosis awareness and two series of books for children.

 Lauren Cherelle uses her time and talents to traverse imaginary and professional worlds.
 She holds a BFA in graphic design, an MBA from the University of Tennessee, and writing certifications from the University of Louisville.
 She recently co-published an IGI Global book chapter about Black feminist treatment for sexual trauma survivors.

 In 2016, Lauren co-founded a literary collective for Black lesbian and queer women of color.
 Her co-edited projects include Solace: Writing, Refuge, and LGBTQ Women of Color and Lez Talk: A Collection of Black Lesbian Short Fiction.
 You can find her southern/Black characters in Lez Talk, The Dawn of Nia (Resolute Publishing, 2016), and G.R.I.T.S: Girls Raised in the South — An Anthology of Queer Womyn’s Voices & Their Allies (Freeverse Publishing, 2013).